Geetha63/MS-Teams-Scripts/UserAsTeamsOwner/Readme.md

 # User As Teams Owner

-# Description:
+# Description

- Script will provide the teams details where user as owner of a team in your organization
+ Script will provide the Teams details where user as owner of a team in your organization

 # Prerequisite